idem-lab/conmat/paper/paper.pdf.md

 Some future directions for this software include:

-* Demonstrate fitting a model to other contact surveys from sources such as the `socialmixr` R package [@socialmixr].
+* demonstrate fitting a model to other contact surveys from sources such as the `socialmixr` R package [@socialmixr];
-* Predict to any age brackets - such as monthly ages, for example, 1, 3, 6, month year old infants
+* predict to any age brackets - such as monthly ages, for example, 1, 3, 6, month year old infants;
-* Fitting to multiple contact surveys simultaneously, e.g., POLYMOD and CoMix
+* fitting to multiple contact surveys simultaneously, e.g., POLYMOD and CoMix;
-* Add uncertainty to estimates
+* add uncertainty to estimates;
-* Add methods for including household size distributions
+* add methods for including household size distributions;
-* Include known household age distributions as offsets in the 'home' setting model, in place of the whole population distribution.
+* include known household age distributions as offsets in the 'home' setting model, in place of the whole population distribution.

 Software is never finished, and the software in its current format has proven useful for infectious disease modelling.
 In time we hope it can become more widely used and be useful for more applications in epidemiology and public health.